krugeremily/frontex_analysis/README.md

 # Analysis of FRONTEX Risk Analysis Reports

-This project was conducted as an Exam for the course The Politics of Borders and Migration Control: Critical Social Science Approaches at the University of Copenhagen in Spring 2024 (https://kurser.ku.dk/course/astk18441u/2023-2024).
+This project was conducted as an Exam for the course [The Politics of Borders and Migration Control: Critical Social Science Approaches at the University of Copenhagen in Spring 2024](https://kurser.ku.dk/course/astk18441u/2023-2024).
 The exam was graded 12 (A).

 It showcases, how basic and computationally efficient NLP methods can support, up-scale and focus the analysis on a political text corpus.
+See the full written exam [here](README.md).

 # Project Overview